-OTPP New Zealand Forest Investments Limited (OTPP) bought their initial NZ forests in February 2004, which was made up of leases and forestry rights with no freehold land.
-In 2023 OTPP purchased additional freehold forests in the Central North Island from GTI8, which included the land under a number of forests that were already owned by OTPP through forestry rights.
-MFM (NZ) has been the investment manager for OTPP since 2006, but took over forest management in 2018.
-OTPP's forests are located in the Waikato, Bay of Plenty and Hawkes Bay region.
+OTPP New Zealand Forest Investments Limited (OTPP) bought their forests in February 2004.
+The forests are made up entirely of leases and forestry rights with no freehold land.
+MFM (NZ) has been the investment manager for OTPP since 2006 covering Long Term planning, Sales, Marketing and Land/Agreement Management.
+MFM (NZ) was appointed Forest Manager of the forests in October 2018.
+The majority of the forests are located around the Central North Island area.

-The areas of forest managed by MFM (NZ) are provided in the following table.
+The areas of each of the forest entities managed by MFM (NZ) are provided in the following table.

-Forest Owner Total Area (ha) Productive Area (ha) Tiaki Plantations Company 14,803 13,029 Taumata Plantations Ltd 153,298 120,737 OTPP (OTPP New Zealand Forest Investments 52,772 41,497 Ltd) and Waonui Forest Investments Ltd) Total MFM (NZ) managed forest 220,873 175,264
+Forest Owner Total Area (ha) Productive Area (ha)

+Tiaki Plantations Company 16,855 15,060

+Taumata Plantations Ltd 156,749 123,645

+OTPP New Zealand Forest 38,795 28,649

+Investments Ltd

+Total MFM (NZ) 212,399 167,354

-98% of the planted forest area managed by MFM (NZ) is established in radiata pine (Pinus radiata) with the remainder largely in Douglas-fir (Pseudotsuga menziesii) and Eucalyptus species.
+The majority (98%) of the planted forest area managed by MFM (NZ) is established in radiata pine (Pinus radiata) with the remainder largely in Douglas-fir (Pseudotsuga menziesii) and Eucalyptus species.

-The current annual harvest from the estate is approximately 4.4 million cubic metres of largely radiata pine.
+The current annual harvest from the estate is approximately 4.8 million cubic metres of largely radiata pine.

-MFM (NZ) also manages approximately 32,200 hectares of protected indigenous reserve areas within the forest estate.
+MFM (NZ) also manages approximately 34,000 hectares of protected indigenous reserve areas within the forest estate.